Fioritaly Trattoria

 Planning a Visit

 Fioritaly Trattoria is located at 417 Salem St, Medford, MA 02155, on a commercial street accessible from the Medford Square area.
 For diners coming from Boston, the drive runs roughly twenty minutes by car depending on traffic along the Route 16 corridor; the MBTA does not reach Salem Street directly, so driving or rideshare is the practical option.
 Given the neighbourhood trattoria format, the experience is most suited to an unhurried weeknight or a weekend dinner where the pace of a multi-course meal fits the evening.
-Current hours, booking availability, and contact details are not confirmed in our records, so verifying directly before visiting is advisable.
 The restaurant's name and address are sufficient to locate it via standard mapping applications.

 For travellers comparing ambitious destination dining in the region, the reference points are very different: Emeril's in New Orleans, Lazy Bear in San Francisco, and The Inn at Little Washington in Washington all represent the high-production end of American dining, where advance reservations and formal occasion dining define the experience.
 Fioritaly occupies a different register by design, and that register has its own value for the right evening.